 The nurse will then ask you to lie down, and the doctor will start administering the anaesthesia.

-- In case of local anaesthesia, the doctor will insert the speculum into the vagina and clean the inner as well as the outer vagina including the cervix with an anti-bacterial cleaning solution.
+- In the case of local anaesthesia, the doctor will insert the speculum into the vagina and clean the inner as well as the outer vagina including the cervix with an anti-bacterial cleaning solution.
 Then on getting the cervix steady with a clamp, he will administer the drug on both the sides of it.

 - If the patient is being administered spinal anaesthesia, the drug is injected into the spinal fluid through the back.